yehia67/documentation/iota-js/0.1/mam/introduction/overview.md

 # Get started with Masked Authenticated Messaging

-**The MAM package includes methods for interacting with the Tangle.
-You can use this library to use the core IOTA protocol.
-For example, you can connect to nodes, create bundles, and promote and reattach pending transactions.**
+**Masked Authenticated Messaging (MAM) is a data communication protocol that allows you to publish and fetch messages in encrypted data streams, called channels, over the Tangle.
+You can use the MAM package to connect to nodes as well as read, write, and manage channels.**

 :::warning:Beta software
 The client libraries are currently in beta and you should not use them in production environments.